datasittersclub/site/site/dsc12.md

 ## Suggested Citation

-Suggested citation: Bowers, Katherine, Quinn Dombrowski, and Roopika Risam.
-"DSC #12: The DSC and the New Coding Language." _The Data-Sitters Club,_ November 2, 2021. https://datasittersclub.github.io/site/dsc12.html.
+Bowers, Katherine, Quinn Dombrowski, and Roopika Risam.
+"DSC #12: The DSC and the New Coding Language." _The Data-Sitters Club._ November 2, 2021. https://doi.org/10.25740/wr764jc8892.

 ## Dear Reader: More Coding Stories